1997 United Parcel Service strike: Preparation

+Despite UPS's confidence, the Teamsters rejected the company's final contract offer on August 2, 1997.[7]
+The breakdown in negotiations, coupled with the union's months of preparation and mobilization, set the stage for the nationwide strike that began just days later on August 4, 1997.
+The 15-day strike would go on to become one of the most successful labor actions in modern U.S. history, forcing UPS to meet many of the Teamsters' key demands and securing a landmark victory for the labor movement.

 The strike

 The strike began August 4, 1997, and was the largest strike in terms of striking workers that the country had seen thus far.
 Almost 100 percent of UPS workers who were members of the Teamster Union were involved in the strike.
 During the strike, UPS losses were over $600 million.

 Carey said regarding the strike, "People will be celebrating our victory over corporate greed.
 This fight with UPS shows what working people can accomplish when they all stick together.
 The UPS workers stood up to throw away worker approach and the nation's working people stood behind us.
 And now we're going to go out there to other workers who want to fight for that great American dream."

 Outcome

 During the strike, the Teamster Union had paid out around $10 million to workers manning the picket lines.
 After 15 days, the Teamsters and UPS came to a five-year contract agreement that ended the strike.
 In addition, the starting pay rate of $8 per hour for part-timers was to be raised by 50 cents, while drivers were to make an additional $3.10 on top of their average $19.95 hourly rate, and part-time workers would be granted an additional $4.10 hourly.

 The way in which the union was structured meant that all Teamsters would receive synonymous benefits, regardless of what company they actually worked for.
 These benefits were controlled by the Teamsters multi-employer pension fund.
 UPS wanted to back out of the plan, and offer their workers a new pension plan that UPS would control.
 Ultimately, UPS agreed to keep their workers in the union benefits plan.

-In addition, UPS agreed that they would now be required to discuss any future package weight limit increases with the Teamsters.
+UPS agreed that they would from now on be required to discuss any future package weight limit increases with the Teamsters.